byVusi/hercules/README.md

 -   fetchAppData(url) — generic JSON fetch with error handling
 -   fetchManifest() — fetches app manifest
--   fetchWorkoutPrograms() — fetches workout programs
+-   fetchPrograms() — fetches workout programs

 These functions are exposed under the APP_DATA namespace for easy import and use.